abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This service is the **backend** application of the MVC/Razor Page application that is using the `acme/bookstore-api:latest` image we have built using the `build-images-locally.ps1` script.
-It runs on `https://localhost:44354` by default, by mounting the self-signed certificate we've generated under the `etc/certs` folder.
+This service is the **backend** application of the MVC/Razor Page application that uses the `acme/bookstore-api:latest` image we have built using the `build-images-locally.ps1` script.
+It runs on `https://localhost:44354` by default by mounting the self-signed certificate we've generated under the `etc/certs` folder.

 - `App__SelfUrl` points to the localhost with the port we expose `https://localhost:44354`.
 It must point to a **real DNS when deploying to production**.